 Trying to figure out what you need for homeowners’ insurance is a new experience for the first home buyer.
 Most home owners do not have much of a background in insurance terminology, and this could make it difficult to focus on the bigger issues.
-These examples may help you to narrow down some of the more important aspects of homeowners insurance Maine.
+These examples may help you to narrow down some of the more key issues in homeowners insurance.

 Basically, you should insure your home for the total cost of rebuilding.
 You could think of the coverage amount as what it would cost to rebuild your home tomorrow.
 Coverage amounts should not be based on the remaining balance on the mortgage.
 They also do not need to include the cost of the land where your home is located.